Phrenology

 is more a likeness of you than any mantle mounted memory.

-A man just beyond touch but within whisper, still and quiet, antique.
+A man just beyond touch but within whisper,

 A monument to time.

-The time of your father.
+The time of your father, and “that father lost,

 The time of your war stories that thrilled my childhood.

-The time of conduct and courage herculean like some Greek myth of accomplishment and stature I have tried to reach
+The time of conduct and courage herculean like some Greek myth

-but even now as a father matching an age I remember you
+But even now as a father matching an age I remember you,

-I am childish and small,
+I am childish and small.

-contemplating the plebeian reflection I see in the mirror with the risible smile my daughter now speaks of framing to remember me.
+And the risible smile my daughter now speaks of framing to remember me.

 The last time I saw you, you were standing,